TV Tower

 5 min read

-Bangalore - officially Bengaluru - is India's tech capital, the Karnataka city of 13 million that has transformed from colonial garden city to startup hub in one generation.
-The companies whose names global tech recognizes, the campuses that IT giants built, the entrepreneurs who launch ventures that compete globally - Bangalore is what Indian development looks like when education meets opportunity.
-The pleasant climate that British colonizers sought, the pub culture that liberalism enables, the traffic that success has created - Bangalore is India's future arriving faster than infrastructure can accommodate.
+Bangalore - officially Bengaluru - is India's tech capital, a Karnataka city of 13 million that has transformed from colonial garden city to startup hub in one generation.
+Names recognized across global tech were born here.
+IT giants built sprawling campuses, and entrepreneurs launch ventures that compete on the world stage.
+This is what Indian development looks like when education meets opportunity.
+British colonizers once sought out its pleasant climate.
+A liberal culture fostered a thriving pub scene.
+Success brought gridlock that no road project has solved.
+Bangalore is India's future arriving faster than infrastructure can accommodate.

 The Tech Industry